 How to Spend a Morning in Sacramento: A First-Timer’s Guide and the Best Places to Visit

 Spending a day or morning in Sacramento has never been on my bucket list.
-For some reasons, I imaging this city very professional, filled with boring government institutions.
-And thus, when my husband offered to visit Sacramento on Memorial Day weekend, I hurriedly looked for other destinations nearby.
-If the city ended up being the way I had pictured it, at least other places would smooth out my disappointment.
-With that in mind, we decided to stop at Sacramento on our way back to Los Angeles from Lake Tahoe.
-And as per our plan, we ended up spending only one morning in Sacramento.
-However, the city completely exceeded all my expectations.
-Even this short amount of time was enough to adore Sacramento.
-With that being said, here’s a quick guide to spending a morning in Sacramento.
+For some reasons, I pictured this city to be strictly professional, filled with boring government institutions.
+And thus, when my husband offered to visit Sacramento on our road trip through Central and Northern California, I hurriedly looked for other destinations nearby.
+If the city ended up being the way I had imagined it to be, at least the nearby places would soothe my disappointment.

-Introducing Sacramento, California
+Welcome to Sacramento, California

-As one of the most important cities in the state, Sacramento is a place that reflects both present and old times.
-Thus, one can find Downtown Sacramento more appealing to his or her modern taste.
-For the other on the other hand, spending a morning in Old Sacramento is equivalent to going back in time.
-Additionally, Sacramento impresses with series of landmarks, numerous parks and alleys, restaurants, and hotels for every budget.
+As one of the most important cities in the state, Sacramento is a place that reflects both present and past.
+It’s especially vivid in downtown Sacramento.
+Spending a morning in Old Sacramento is equivalent to going back in time.
+The modern side of the city impresses with a series of landmarks, numerous parks and alleys, restaurants, and hotels for every budget.